jfhbrook/public/README.md

 ## licensing

 This library is licensed under the Apache Software License.
-See the LICENSE file for details.
+See the LICENSE and NOTICE files for details.